thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-windows-extensions-configuration-samples.md

           }
       }

-#### Description du paramètre :
+#### <a name="parameter-description:"></a>Parameter description:

-- fileUris : liste séparée par des virgules des URL des fichiers qui seront téléchargés sur la machine virtuelle par l’extension.
-Aucun fichier n’est téléchargé si rien n’est spécifié.
-Si les fichiers se trouvent dans Azure Storage, les valeurs fileURL peuvent être marquées comme privées et les valeurs storageAccountName et storageAccountKey correspondantes peuvent être passées comme des paramètres privés pour accéder à ces fichiers.
+- fileUris : Comma seperated list of urls of the files that will be downloaded on the VM by the Extension.
+No files are downloaded if nothing is specified.
+If the files are in Azure Storage, the fileURLs can be marked private and the correspoding storageAccountName and storageAccountKey can be passed as private parameters to access these files.
-- commandToExecute : [Paramètre obligatoire] : la commande qui sera exécutée par l'extension.
+- commandToExecute : [Mandatory Parameter] : This is the command that will be executed by the Extension.
-- storageAccountName : [Paramètre facultatif] : nom du compte de stockage pour accéder aux valeurs fileURL, si elles sont marquées comme privées.
+- storageAccountName : [Optional Parameter] : Storage Account Name for accessing the fileURLs, if they are marked as private.
-- storageAccountKey : [Paramètre facultatif] : clé du compte de stockage pour accéder aux valeurs fileURL, si elles sont marquées comme privées.
+- storageAccountKey : [Optional Parameter] : Storage Account Key for accessing the fileURLs, if they are marked as private.

-### Extension CustomScript 1.7.
+### <a name="customscript-extension-1.7."></a>CustomScript Extension 1.7.

-Reportez-vous à CustomScript version 1.4 pour la description du paramètre.
-La version 1.7 prend désormais en charge l'envoi de paramètres de script (commandToExecute) comme protectedSettings, auquel cas ils seront chiffrés avant l'envoi.
-Le paramètre « commandToExecute » peut être spécifié dans les paramètres ou protectedSettings mais pas dans les deux.
+Please refer to CustomScript version 1.4 for parameter description.
+Version 1.7 introduces support for sending script parameters(commandToExecute) as protectedSettings, in which case they will be encrypted before sending. 'commandToExecute' parameter can be specified either in settings or protectedSettings but not in both.

         {
             "publisher": "Microsoft.Compute",